-It’s true that many people who contract COVID-19 may never develop serious symptoms or may never even know they had it in the first place.
+It’s true that many people who get COVID-19 may never develop serious symptoms or may never even know they had it in the first place.

-It’s also true that the fundamental reality of trying to survive outside, day in and day out, all year, in flu season and out of flu season, in cold weather and out of it, is life-threatening and deeply traumatic and challenging all on its own.
+It’s also true that the reality of trying to survive outside, day in and day out, all year, is life-threatening and deeply traumatic and challenging all on its own.

 It’s important to acknowledge that.

-But because some people do face a higher risk of serious symptoms from COVID-19, including some of the folks you might be camping with or spending time with, we’re asking everyone across the community, no matter where they live and who they are, to do their part and do whatever they can to limit the spread of infection.
+But because some people do face a higher risk of serious symptoms from COVID-19, including some of the people you might be camping with or spending time with, we want to make sure everyone has good information about COVID-19.